openstenoproject/plover/CONTRIBUTING.md

 #### Issue Category
 Unlike PRs, issues are categorized as one of:
-Bug, feature-request, question, task, enhancement, wishlist.
+Bug, feature-request, question, task, wishlist.

 - **Bug** is something wrong in the code.
   This label will be accompanied by another label to give its state: